michaelmosmann/silk/binds.md

 When using a `multibind` we explicitly want multiple instances to coexist for the same resource because the resource models a collection of something.
 Notice that you cannot combine this with any other kind of `bind` because there we want all resources to be unambiguous.

-Let's assume we have a service that depends on some settings.
-Those can emerge from different sources.
+Let's assume we have a service that depends on some settings that can emerge from different sources.
 Each represented by a instance of type `Settings`.
 One is reading the from a `File` and the other one receives them remotely.
 {% highlight java %}
 protected void declare() {
 	multibind(Settings.class).to(FileSettings.class);